MileHacker Logo

 • Group attractions by geographical location to lessen travel time between them.

-• For example, combine a visit to Garden of the Gods with Old Colorado City and Manitou Springs, as they are close to each other.
+• To illustrate, combine a visit to Garden of the Gods with Old Colorado City and Manitou Springs, because they are close to each other.

 • Plan your day logically to maximize exploration.